 - (1) ABBO.
 The term ABBO means the best bid(s) or offer(s) disseminated by other Eligible Exchanges (defined in Rule 1400(g)) and calculated by the Exchange based on market information received by the Exchange from OPRA. - (2) Complex National Best Bid or Offer ("cNBBO").
 The cNBBO is calculated using the NBBO for each component of a complex strategy to establish the best net bid and offer for a complex strategy.
 For stock-option orders, the cNBBO for a complex strategy will be calculated using the NBBO in the individual option component(s) and the NBBO in the stock component. - (3) Complex Auction.
 A "Complex Auction" is an auction of a complex order as set forth in subparagraph 518(d) below. - (4) Complex Auction-Eligible Order.
 A "Complex Auction-eligible order" is an order that meets the requirements of subparagraph 518(d)(1) below. - (5) Complex Order.
 A "complex order" is any order involving the concurrent purchase and/or sale of two or more different options in the same underlying security (the "legs" or "components" of the complex order), for the same account, in a conforming or non-conforming ratio as defined below for the purposes of executing a particular investment strategy.
-Mini-options may only be part of a complex order that includes other mini-options.
 Only those complex orders in the classes designated by the Exchange and communicated to Members via Regulatory Circular with no more than the applicable number of legs, as determined by the Exchange on a class-by-class basis and communicated to Members via Regulatory Circular, are eligible for processing.